Research Overview

 Nitrene Transfer

-We have repurposed cytochromes P450 to catalyze a variety of asymmetric nitrene transfer processes, including aziridination, alkene aminohydroxylation, and C‒H amination.
-Importantly, the catalytic activities and selectivities of these genetically encoded enzymes can be tuned easily using directed evolution to achieve unprecedented reactivities and chemo-, site- and stereoselectivities.
+We have engineered a variety of heme-dependent enzymes, including cytochromes P450, cytochromes c, and globins, to perform diverse asymmetric nitrene transfer reactions.
+These include aziridination, alkene aminohydroxylation, and C–H amination, facilitating the efficient synthesis of chiral amines, N-heterocycles, and non-canonical amino acids.
+The catalytic activities and selectivities of these genetically encoded enzymes can be further optimized through directed evolution, achieving unprecedented levels of reactivity and chemo-, regio-, and stereoselectivity.

 Some Papers to Start with: